PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 dependency, public API, or TensorFlow behavior.
 Keep the direct result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## InstanceNorm pre/post result retention implementation checkpoint

+The direct pass-set-1 call now retains its unchanged one-key dictionary as `_layout_pass_set_1_instancenorm_prepost_stats`.
+It remains between `_layout_pass_set_1_final_attention_recovery_results` and direct `run_squeeze_reshape_identity_cleanup()`.

+The target is unconsumed and observation-only.
+The later two-iteration form is
+unchanged: it still receives `normalization_graph_index`, extracts the counter, and contributes to the existing convergence break.
+No dispatcher, owner order, rewrite cap, schema, GraphIndex/LayoutState routing, convergence guard, pass order, dependency, public API, or TensorFlow import path changed.

+The first focused implementation run exposed one stale architecture assertion that required the third attention-prefix successor to remain a raw expression (`536 passed, 1 failed`).
+It now requires the same call identity on the new InstanceNorm target.
+This was a structural contract update, not a production regression.

+Implementation validation completed sequentially under `uv`:

+- four InstanceNorm owner families, direct and consumed-loop forms, final attention boundary, architecture, and pass-efficiency coverage:
+  `537 passed in 20.50s`
+- branch-changed broad suite: `1615 passed in 28.89s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only assignment does not claim a new model-corpus run.

+At resume, audit the direct `run_squeeze_reshape_identity_cleanup()` result immediately after `_layout_pass_set_1_instancenorm_prepost_stats` and inventory all other direct or orchestration-selected policy forms before changing it.
+Preserve `include_unary_passthrough=True`, live LayoutState/diagnostics, and the
+following final suffix boundary.
+Commit and push only; do not create, reopen, or update a pull request.